Call for abstracts

 - COP21 – how do we get there and HVAC’s role?

-- NCC 2019 Section J – new energy efficiency provisions and the impacts on building and HVAC design
+- NCC – new energy efficiency provisions and the impacts on building and HVAC design

-- Global refrigerant phase-out programs and the implications for HVAC
+- Global refrigerant phase-down programs and the implications for HVAC.

 - Innovative HVAC design projects

 - Innovative HVAC maintenance approaches.